-The grantee will come onto the property periodically to monitor it and ensure the terms of the agreement are being upheld.
-This usually happens no more than once a year, or when a violation is known or suspected to be occurring.
+The grantee will come onto the property periodically to monitor the conservation values and ensure the terms of the agreement are being upheld.
+This usually happens no more than once a year, or when an infraction is known or suspected to be occurring.